 The holiday shopping season isn’t quite the same during the pandemic.
 Sure, it’s fun to have packages arrive at the door daily, but it lacks some of the magic that happens when we interact with strangers.
 Here’s a short essay I wrote a long while back about that.

 If you’re like most Americans, you’re probably already feeling overwhelmed by the holidays.
 There are cookies to be burned, relatives to avoid, presents to re-gift.
 If nothing else, you’re behind on your shopping.
 How could you not be?
 Some stores opened at 4 a.m. the day after Thanksgiving.
 Eager consumers packed their coolers with leftover turkey sandwiches and lined up in tents the night before.
-Apparently shopping, something you can do 365 days a year, has taken on the status of a Star Wars release?
+Shopping, something you can do 365 days a year, takes on the status of a Star Wars release once everyone’s finished their Thanksgiving pie.
 Next year, they’ll be lining up costume.

 Behind him, a short young woman in a brown leotard and fishnet stockings will volunteer, “I’m Vixen.”

 The newscaster will wrap it up for the moment, but be back with an update at the end of the broadcast.
 Meanwhile, Dasher and Vixen, who’ve never met, will get to talking.
 There’s not much else to do in line.

 “I was going to come as Linus,” Dasher will tell her, “just so I’d have a blanket, but I didn’t want to roll in dirt and then have to stand here all night.”

 “That’s my favorite Christmas cartoon,” Vixen will say, “then the Grinch, and I always cry at the end of Frosty.”

 “Me too,” Dasher will think, but keep to himself.
 “Nice boots,” he’ll say instead.